This newsletter is developed by the AIDS Action Committee of Massachusetts in collaboration with the New England AIDS Education and Training Center.

 This newsletter section includes the titles, authors, and links to abstracts of recent research related to the continuum of care for HIV and viral hepatitis.
 This includes research on interventions to increase awareness of HIV and/or viral hepatitis status through expanded testing; to increase linkage to and retention in care and treatment; and to attain and maintain desired health outcomes.
 Papers are listed alphabetically according to the lead author’s last name.

-Research on HIV and Hepatitis Health Disparities and Affected Populations
+Recent Research on HIV and Hepatitis Health Disparities and Affected Populations

 This section includes the titles, authors, and links to abstracts of recent research.
 Papers are listed alphabetically according to the lead author’s last name.